 To be considered for temporary services, students must complete the following steps:

 - Submit a Temporary Services Application

-- Bring documentation of your temporary condition to your appointment which:
+- Bring documentation of your temporary condition to your appointment:

-- is from a licensed or certified professional who is qualified to diagnose and treat the specific condition
+- licensed or certified professional who is qualified to diagnose and treat the specific condition

-- clearly states the condition and explains functional limitations the condition imposes in the academic setting
+- states the condition and explains the functional limitations the condition imposes in the academic setting

 - states accommodations the student will need

-During the appointment, you and the SAR staff will discuss:
+During the appointment, you and the SAR staff will discuss the following: